pratiktri/server_init_harden/README.md

 - [ ] Exception handle - when curl https://ipinfo.io/ip fails

 ### Roadmap
-- [ ] Update README - Assumptions - TOFU, Trust on VPS provider
+- [ ] Update README - Assumptions - TOFU, Trust on VPS provider vis-a-vis creating SSH keys on the server
+- [ ] New - Add commented license to script itself
+- [ ] New - Add github URL on usage()
 - [ ] New - Enable LUKS (is it even worth it???)
-- [ ] New - DNSCrypt
+- [ ] New - DNSCrypt or 1.1.1.1 ?
+- [ ] New - Add bash alias (alias install="sudo apt-get dist-upgrade && sudo apt-get install")

 ## License